-It has been shown (Orville and Huffines 2001) that the median peak current value for negative first strokes, inferred from LLS measurements, is somewhat larger when a stroke impacts saltwater than when it strikes ground.
-It is unknown whether this enhancement is the result of a change in the relationship between peak field and peak current over saltwater, or an actual increase in peak current in the channel.
-Either way, this effect produces a change in the population of "source" signals over saltwater that needs to be accounted for when estimating LLS DE over the oceans.
+It has been shown (Orville and Huffines 2001) that the median peak current value for negative first strokes, inferred from LLS measurements, are somewhat larger when a stroke impacts salt water than when it strikes ground.
+It is unknown whether this enhancement is the result of a change in the relationship between peak field and peak current over salt water, or an actual increase in peak current in the channel.
+Either way, this effect produces a change in the population of "source" signals over salt water that needs to be accounted for when estimating LLS DE over the oceans.

-To account for this saltwater effect, the peak current distribution was constructed using negative first strokes obtained from the PREPA LLS for the calendar year 2006 (Fig. 13), obtained from the "sea" region surrounding Puerto Rico (Fig. 14c).
-A PREPA CG lightning stroke was considered to be detected by the LLDN if it occurred within 350 μ s of the CG stroke detected by the PREPA network.
+To account for this salt-water effect, the peak current distribution was constructed using negative first strokes obtained from the PREPA LLS for the calendar year 2006 (Fig. 13), obtained from the "Sea" region surrounding Puerto Rico (Fig. 14c).
+A PREPA CG lightning stroke was considered to be detected by the LLDN if it occurred within 350 μs of the CG stroke detected by the PREPA network.

 Since LLDN DE varies as a function of day and night, CG flash and stroke DE were computed as a function of peak current for both day and night.
-Daytime (nighttime) statistics were only computed between the hours of 1200 (0000) and 2200 (1000) UTC, when the propagation path between Puerto Rico and the LLDN sensors was all daylight (night), with no terminator crossing between Puerto Rico and LLDN sensors.
+Daytime (night-time) statistics were only computed between the hours of 12 (00) and 22 (10) UTC, when the propagation path between Puerto Rico and the LLDN sensors was all daylight (night), with no terminator crossing between Puerto Rico and LLDN sensors.
 LLDN DE was defined as the percentage of PREPA CG flashes (or strokes) detected by the LLDN.
 The observed flash DE values were 4.7% for day and 20.8% for night.